Quantencomputer/cyoastudio/template_making.md

 This file can contain arbitrary CSS to style the document.
 The options described in the `style_options.json` file are provided.
 Use the triple bracket syntax to avoid escaping of control characters.

+Sadly, the document is displayed with the slightly outdated version of webkit that JavaFX uses.
+It supports a lot of modern CSS3 features, but not all of them.
+CSS grids are not supported, neither are blend modes.

+This tool still supports users changing the color of the background image.
+If a style option ending in `Image` and one with the same name but ending in `ImageColor` exist, additionally to the two values the style sheet can also use a value ending in `ImageBlended`, containing the original image, multiplied with the color.
+For example, if two options called `backgroundImage` and `backgroundImageColor` exist, `backgroundImageBlended` will contain the background image with the color applied.
+If you use this option, provide a light, black and white image for best results.

 ## Testing

 If you put all the files required for the template, you can load it through the `Import template->From folder...` option.